jtleek/reviews/README.md

 The major issues should be a bulleted list.
 Depending on the quality of the paper this list may be longer or shorter.
 A major issue has to be one of the following: (1) a claim that is not supported by the data, (2) a method or result that appears completely incorrect, (3) a critical missing piece of information, or (4) a paper that is not readable by a person trying their best to understand it.
+You should point to specific figures, paragraphs, or results for each major issue and be concrete about the problems.
+Vague criticisms are unacceptable.
+When possible, use references from previous literature to back up your claims.

 Not making all data and code available with a specific link and instructions, is a major issue.